By Amy Gorin, MS, RDN

 years now.
 But you'll be seeing it more and more on nutrition labels.
 A big reason: It has just 0.4 calories per gram of allulose, versus the 4 calories per gram that sugar contains.

 So what is allulose?
 I thought today would be a good time to tell you more about the next sweet thing, including if you should consider trying this new sweetener.

 Allulose: The New Sugar Hiding in Your Food

 I encourage you to read the full article that will answer all of your "what is allulose?" questions, but here's a brief overview to get you started.
-Alluose is a new sweetener that naturally appears in certain foods like wheat, figs, raisins, and brown sugar.
-It's also popping up in more and more packaged foods, including ones like chewing gum, salad dressing, and packaged sweets.
+Alluose is a sugar that naturally appears in certain foods like wheat, figs, raisins, and brown sugar.
+It's also popping up in more and more packaged foods and beverages, including ones like chewing gum, salad dressing, and packaged sweets.

 In addition to finding allulose in your favorite packaged goods, you can purchase it as a standalone item so that you can play around with cooking and baking with it.
 Allulose is about 70% as sweet as table sugar.
 So it's not quite as sweet as sugar.
 It browns more than regular sugar, which means it could perform well in baked goods like cookies and muffins.

 Where to buy allulose?
 If you'd like to try cooking with the new sweetener yourself, here are a few options available online: